TigerAppsOrg/TigerPath/README.md

 2. Using pipenv makes it easy to manage your dependencies.
 Use `pipenv install` to install all of the current dependencies from Pipfile.lock.

+3. Navigate to the folder "frontend" and run `npm install` to install the necessary node modules for React to work.

 3. The settings for production are used by default.
 If you are making changes and testing locally, you should use development settings.
 You can start a server with development settings by running `python manage.py runserver --settings=config.settings.development`.
-After initial setup, you also need to install the necessary React node modules by running `npm install` in the folder "frontend".
-Run the React server along with the django server by calling `npm start` in the folder "frontend"
+For development, run the webpack server (React) along with the django server by calling `npm start` in the folder "frontend".

+4. If running with production settings, navigate to the folder "frontend" and run `npm run build` to create bundles of the webpack (React) server (Running the webpack (React) server will no longer be necessary).
+Then run `python manage.py runserver --settings=config.settings.production`

 ## Development